 - 1435.
-To achieve a Youth Register of Merit in a class, a youth must acquire twenty-five (25) points.
-Points earned prior to January 1, 1963, will not be counted. - 1436.
+To achieve a Youth Register of Merit in a class, a youth must acquire twenty-five (25) points. - 1436.
 Youth Register of Merit awards may be earned in any youth class, including halter - 1437.
 A proper certificate will be issued for each event in which a youth and horse meets the point qualifications. - 1438.
 Points earned in youth walk trot classes or Novice Youth 18 & Under shall not be included in tabulating points for this award.